20% of real estate professionals pull in 80% of the sales. At least, that’s what the experts say.

 MailChimp lets you do this quite easily for free up to 2,000 subscribers and 12,000 emails per month.

-Then, send your list valuable content, relevant offers, and interesting updates.
+Then, send your list of valuable content, relevant offers, and interesting updates.
 They’ll appreciate it and you’ll generate more leads.

 Real Estate Lead Generation Idea #6: Ask for Referrals